 Pit stop II

-- The second part of the Pitstop series was first released for the Commodore 64 and accordingly has quite pixelated graphics.
-Still, the Formula 1 races look fresh and are just as fun as when they were first released almost 40 years ago.
-It is also thanks to the racing game that Split Screen Gaming is so popular in other racing games today.
+• The second part of the Pitstop series was first released for the Commodore 64 and therefore has fairly pixelated graphics.
+Nevertheless, the Formula 1 races look fresh and are just as fun as they were when they were first released almost 40 years ago.
+It is also thanks to the racing game that split-screen gaming is so popular in other racing games today.
 Pitstop II was the first racing game to have this feature.

 Night Driver